reachsrirams/openstack-scripts/README.md

 5. Horizon (Dashboard)

 #### Important Notes ####
-1. The installation installs only Linux Bridge packages by default.
-Installing OVS can be done using a utility script provided in `util` directory.
+1. The script installs Linux Bridge packages by default.
+Installing OVS can be done using a utility script provided in the `lib` directory.
 2. The Nova configuration includes a setting to use `AllHostsFilter` as the default filter for scheduler.
 If you want the default filters of Nova, remove this entry and restart Nova services on the controller.
 3. Many scripts detect the OpenStack Node Type automatically using `util/detect-nodetype.sh` script.
 4. The node type controller includes network node capabilities.
-This is new behavior in OpenStack from Liberty release.
+This is new behavior in OpenStack since Liberty release.
+5. VXLAN is the default tenant network type used.

 ## How to use the scripts step by step ##